Knowledge Editing for Large Language Models: A Survey: Methodologies

-While traditional meta-learning techniques have demonstrated remarkable efficacy in tasks such as machine translation~\cite{gu2018meta}, they exhibit instability when applied to KME, primarily due to the necessity of fine-tuning.
-A potential solution to address this challenge is presented in \textbf{Hyper-Network }~\cite{ha2016hypernetworks}.
-The Hyper-Network is a smaller network that generates the weights for a larger network, referred to as the main network.
+While constrained fine-tuning techniques have demonstrated remarkable efficacy in a variety of NLP tasks~\cite{wortsman2022robust,ziegler2019fine,bakker2022fine}, they still exhibit instability and high computational cost when applied to KME, primarily due to the necessity of altering all parameters~\cite{yao2023editing}.
+A potential solution to address this challenge is to utilize an intermediate model to obtain the updated parameters in an efficient manner.
+Such an intermediate model is required to maintain significantly fewer parameters to ensure efficiency~\cite{cheng2023editing}.
+In general, recent works have widely adopted the \textbf{Hyper-Network}~\cite{ha2016hypernetworks} as the intermediate model.
+Specifically, the Hyper-Network is a small network that generates the weights for a larger network, referred to as the main network.
 Specifically, the Hyper-Network takes inputs that contain information about the structure of the weights and generates the weights for layers in the main network.
-With the generated weights, the main network learns to map input data to desired output targets.
+With the generated weights, the main network is updated to map input data to desired output targets.
 The updating process for the main network, denoted as $\phi$, can be defined as follows:

-where $\text{H}(\cdot)$ corresponds to the hyper-network. $\Delta\phi$ is the weight deviation calculated by the hyper-network.
-According to a recent work~\cite{vonoswald2022continual}, task-specific Hyper-Networks (i.e., networks that generate target model weights based on task attributes) are effective in mitigating catastrophic forgetting issues.
+where $\text{H}(\cdot)$ denotes the hyper-network. $\Delta\phi$ is the weight deviation calculated by the hyper-network.
+According to a recent study~\cite{vonoswald2022continual}, task-specific Hyper-Networks (i.e., networks that generate target model weights based on task attributes) are effective in mitigating catastrophic forgetting issues.
 Therefore, such methods are suitable for the setting of KME, which requires the preservation of unedited knowledge.